Credshields/solidity-scanner-docs/documentation/index.md

 <br/>

-# Solidity Scan Features:
+# SolidityScan Features:

-- [Do a Quickscan for a Contract deployed on Chain](/quickscan/) Do a Quickscan for a particular deployed contract whose codes are published on the supported explorers.
+- [Do a Quickscan for a Contract deployed on Chain](/quickscan/) Perform a Quickscan for a particular deployed contract whose codes are published on the supported explorers.
 - [Scan a Project](/project/)
   Scan your public and private repositories hosted on Github.
 - [Scan a Contract deployed on Chain](/block/) Initiate scans on contracts deployed both on Testnets and Mainnets.
-SolidityScan currently supports Ethereum, Binance, Polygon, Avalanche and Fantom.
+SolidityScan currently supports Ethereum, Binance, Polygon, Avalanche, and Fantom.
 - [Upload and Scan a .sol File](./filescan/)
   Upload your Solidity Files (.sol, .Sol) and scan them.
 - [Generate and Publish Reports](/report/)
-  Generate your scan reports to get a detailed view on the vulnerabilities found in your source code.
-With your issues fixed, publish your report and share over the public link with your stakeholders.
+  Generate your scan reports to get a detailed view of the vulnerabilities found in your source code.
+With your issues fixed, publish your report and share it over the public link with your stakeholders.
 - [Integrations](/integrations/)
-  Integrate SolidityScan with your github repository to conduct scans on your private repos.
+  Integrate SolidityScan with your GitHub repository to conduct scans on your private repos.
 - [SolidityScan SDK](/sdk/)
 - [SolidityScan Visual Studio Code Extension](/vscode/)